-The System Configuration: Account Security page allows you to configure the number of failed login attempts before a user is locked out and the number of minutes a user will be locked out before being able to reattempt login.
-By default, failed login attempts will be set to five and the timeout will be set to thirty minutes.
+The Enhanced Security section of the Account Security tab allows you to specify the number of failed login attempts before a user is locked out and the number of minutes a user will be locked out before he can attempt to log in again.
+By default, failed login attempts are set to five and the timeout period is set to thirty minutes.